 1. Always have a plan

 As the semester moves on to record significant dates such as term breaks, project submission deadlines, tests, and exams, feed these dates into a digital or physical calendar.
+Get an online helper to do my assignment for me when you can’t cope with them on your own.
 For a physical calendar, use a management diary since it will allow you to view the week’s events.
 For a digital calendar, Google calendar is the best choice.
-Plan a particular time each week to review the upcoming events according to your calendar—Markdown when you begin preparing for key events.
+Plan a particular time each week to review the upcoming events according to your calendar — Markdown when you begin preparing for key events.
 Again, you can note commitments for the following week.

 2. Stay organized